• Apply now

 Computer Science

-You'll develop an in-depth knowledge of software design and algorithm analysis, as well as artificial intelligence, computer communications, databases and graphics.
-Your study will focus on the knowledge required to build operating systems and design new programming languages.
+In Computer Science, you'll gain in-depth knowledge of software design and algorithm analysis, artificial intelligence, computer communications, databases and graphics.
+Your studies will focus on the knowledge required to build operating systems and design programming languages.
 As computer science theory and applications are mathematically based, there is a strong emphasis on mathematics.

 Cyber Security

 Cyber Security focuses on the key concepts and challenges in data and resource protection and computer software security.
-You'll examine high level aspects of computer security – cryptography theory, data access policy development and security program management – and the low level practical aspects comprising computer forensics, network intrusion detection and incident handling.
+You'll examine high level aspects of computer security – including cryptography theory, data-access policy development and security program management – and the low level practical aspects comprising computer forensics, network intrusion detection and incident handling.

 You'll develop the skills to identify appropriate applications for specific scenarios, with an understanding of cultural and ethical issues related to protecting individual rights.